JackAdams/meteor-transactions/README.md

 #### What does it do?

-**It's important to understand the following points before deciding whether transactions will be the right package for your app:**
+**It's important to understand the following points before deciding whether `babrahams:transactions` will be the right package for your app:**

 1. It creates a collection called `transactions` in mongodb.
 The Meteor collection for this is exposed via `tx.Transactions` not just as plain `Transactions`.

 2. It queues all the actions you've called in a single `tx.start() ... tx.commit()` block, doing permission checks as it goes.
-If a forbidden action (i.e. where tx.checkPermission returns false) is added to the queue, it will not execute any of the actions previously queued.
+If a forbidden action (i.e. where `tx.checkPermission` returns `false`) is added to the queue, it will not execute any of the actions previously queued.
 It will clear the queue and wait for the next transaction to begin.
 This queue is created by monkey-patching the `insert`, `update` and `remove` methods of `Mongo.Collection` instances so that these db mutator calls are intercepted and not executed until this package has done its thing (much like `aldeed:collection2`).
 And, yes, this need for monkey-patching is unfortunate, but it [has to be addressed in Meteor core](https://github.com/meteor/meteor/issues/395).

-3. Once permission checking is complete, it executes the actions in the order they were queued (this is important, see 4.).
+3. Once permission checking is complete, it executes the actions in the order they were queued.
 If an error is caught, it will roll back all actions that have been executed so far and will not execute any further actions.
 The queue will be cleared and it will wait for the next transaction.

 4. You can specify a few options in the third parameter of the `tx.insert` and `tx.remove` calls (fourth parameter of `tx.update`).
 One of these is the "instant" option: `tx.remove(Posts,post,{instant:true});`.
 The effect of this is that the action on the document is taken instantly, not queued for later execution.
 (If a roll back is later found to be required, the action will be un-done.)
 This is useful if subsequent updates to other documents (in the same transaction) are based on calculations that require the first document to be changed already (e.g removed from the collection).
 For example, in a RPG where a new player gets a few items by default: